milindbangar79/devops-test/README.md

 3. Bastian host - to connect through SSH to other EC2 instance (including Private)
 4. EC2 instances including:
   a.
 ELB - With Public IP
   b.
-Web Tier
+Web Tier - With Private IP
   c.
-Database Tier
+Database Tier - With Private IP
   d.
-Bastion
+Bastion - With Public IP
 5. Subnets ( 1 Public and 1 Private - Configurable for nore)
   a.
 Public - applied to ELB and Bastion only
   b.
 Private - applied to Web and Database Tiers